RULES FOR THE SUBMISSION OF SCIENTIFIC ARTICLES

 The overwhelming majority of international scientific journals accept the structure of an article describing the results of a study consisting of the following main sections: introduction, methods (materials and methods), results and discussion, conclusions (summary).

-The editorial board of our journal adheres to these requirements, but also accepts a different structure according to the specifics of a particular article, subject to a limited volume and a clear naming of the sections.
+The Editorial Board of the Journal “Arctic: Ecology and Economy” adheres to these requirements, but also accepts a different structure according to the specifics of a particular article, subject to a limited volume and a clear naming of the sections.